Computer Security Incident

-When ITSCO is notified, an Incident Team will immediately be assembled to advise and assist in containing and limiting the exposure, in investigating the attack, in obtaining the appropriate approvals, and in handling notification to the affected individuals and agencies.
+When ITSCO is notified, an incident team will immediately be assembled to advise and assist in containing and limiting the exposure; to investigate the attack, obtain the appropriate approvals and handle notification to the affected individuals and agencies.
 The incident still “belongs” to the unit experiencing the exposure; ITSCO's mission is to assist you.

-A procedure document (kit) will be provided that contains the information needed by your unit, in cooperation with the other individuals on your Incident Team, to handle the incident.
-The University IT Security and Compliance Office in Technology Services has oversight responsibility to assist the unit in taking all necessary steps and in obtaining all necessary approvals.
+A procedure document (kit) that contains the information needed by your unit, in cooperation with the other individuals on your incident team will be provided to handle the incident.
+The university IT Security and Compliance Office in Technology Services has oversight responsibility to assist the unit in taking all necessary steps and in obtaining all necessary approvals.
 However, it is the responsibility of the unit to identify the resources needed to lead and accomplish an appropriate and timely resolution to the incident.
 Collect and record staff time spent weekly during the event in order to be able to track the cost of the incident, especially if the suspect will be charged with a crime.

 Examples of Sensitive Data

-2. Credit card number (CCN), also call Primary Account Number (PAN)—Visa, MC, AMEX, Discover, Diner's Club - Acct number, Exp date, Cardholder name, Cardholder address, Track 1, Track 2, CVC2, CVV2, PIN
+2. Credit card number, also called Primary Account Number (PAN)—Visa, MC, AMEX, Discover, Diner's Club—Account number, expiration date, cardholder name, cardholder address, Track 1, Track 2, CVC2, CVV2, PIN

 4. Driver's license number, other financial account numbers/security codes.